Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 In the event of this occurring for you you can try downloading <a href="https://www.nexusmods.com/skyrimspecialedition/mods/70016? " target="_blank" rel="noopener noreferrer">Resources - Wildlander Full <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a> from nexus manually, and placing it in your downloads folder still zipped.

+**DVLAS is Hidden**

+use this link to take you right to the download <https://www.nexusmods.com/skyrimspecialedition/mods/44483/?tab=files&file_id=187402>

 **Nexus mods in general**

 you may need to use a VPN and/or different browsers to download these files.
 We are not sure why nexus is blocking access.
 Premium users can try this